yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 - Data alignment: Microscopic data (PATHFINDER) and MRI data (ADNI) differ in spatial scale by several orders of magnitude.
 Instead of directly feeding them into the same model, you need to learn their representation mapping, 3D U-Net or `A Medical GAN`
 - Python + PyTorch (deep learning) + ANTs (image registration) + MEDI (QSM reconstruction)
 - Based on 3D deep learning, `Spatial Mapping Reconstruction` from QSM magnetic signals to Amyloid pathological signals is achieved, `Why`:
-  - PET scan (Reference Standard): Can directly visualize amyloid plaques in the brain, but it is expensive, involves radiation, and is not available in many hospitals.
-QSM MRI (Input): A newer MRI technique, highly sensitive to magnetic materials in the brain (such as iron deposits and plaques).
-It is inexpensive and safe.
-Your task: Use AI to find patterns between QSM signals and PET plaque distribution.
+  - `PET scan`: Can directly visualize amyloid plaques in the brain, but it is expensive, involves radiation, and is not available in many hospitals
+  - `QSM MRI (Input)`: A newer MRI technique, highly sensitive to magnetic materials in the brain (such as iron deposits and plaques).
+It is inexpensive and safe
+  - `Thesis task`: Use AI to find patterns between QSM signals and PET plaque distribution.

 <br>